vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 ## Overview

-Runtime Defined Entity Behaviors (or just Behaviors) are operations which execute custom logic in Cloud Director.
+Runtime Defined Entity Behaviors (or just Behaviors) are operations which execute custom logic in VMware Cloud Director.

 A number of behavior execution types are supported: